FIWARE/tutorials.NGSI-LD/docs/ngsi-ld-operations.md

 #### Response:

 TemperatureSensor `urn:ngsi-ld:TemperatureSensor:001` is returned as _normalized_ NGSI-LD.
-Additional metada is returned because `options=sysAttrs`.
-By default the `@context` is returned in the payload body (although this could be moved due to content negociation if the `Accept:application/json` had been set.
+Additional metadata is returned because `options=sysAttrs`.
+By default the `@context` is returned in the payload body (although this could be moved due to content negotiation if the `Accept:application/json` had been set.
 The full response is shown below:

 ```json
 {